DelineTu/SHG_ONN-Nonlinear_Optical_Computing/README.md

   - The experiment-calibrated twin yields higher downstream task accuracy and better stability, because it embeds real-system distortions and noise.
   - The physics-model twin trains faster but yields lower accuracy in final performance, reflecting the mismatch between ideal physics and physical hardware.

-Using this framework, I successfully applied the SHG-ONN to a VOWEL speech-recognition task, achieving **~85% test accuracy**, validating the scalability, robustness, and trainability of nonlinear optical processors.
+This SHG-ONN was successfully applied to a VOWEL speech-recognition task, achieving **~85% test accuracy**, validating the scalability, robustness, and trainability of nonlinear optical processors.

-## 1. Main Results：
+## 1. Main Results

 ### (A) VOWEL Classification - Training Curves
 <img width="1570" height="526" alt="image" src="https://github.com/user-attachments/assets/d9172802-8ce9-41be-be84-1571dae77fb8" />